 2.4.3 What effects has IGATE had on enrolment?

-Using the entire sample, quantitative data show that at there are not significant differences between the enrolment rates of the girls in the control group versus the treatment group in either the baseline or midline (see Table 13 below).
+Using the entire sample, quantitative data show that at there are no significant differences between the enrolment rates of the girls in the control group versus the treatment group in either the baseline or midline (see Table 13 below).
 This result holds regardless of definition of treatment.
 Enrolment rates are high across the entire sample.

 Table 13: Enrolment rates at baseline and midline, by intervention group and treatment definition